osgirl/devops-actions/weir-ci-node/README.md

 |`JEST`|`true`|Run [Jest](https://jestjs.io/) unit tests on the project.|✅|
 |`CYPRESS_KEY`|`XXXXXXXXX`|Run [Cypress](https://cypress.io) E2E tests on the project.|✅|

-> Include any other project dependant variables used to run your application.

 ### Environment variables

 |Variable|Example|Description|Optional|
 |---|---|---|---|
 |`NPM_RUN_CMD`|`start`|The npm run `command` to use to start the project.|❌|

+### Project Environment Variables

+Since the Weir CI Node tool launches your project internally, the GitHub Action also requires that you provide any other project dependant environment variables used to run your application.

 ### Workflow